kylechard/docs.globus.org/README.md

 # dev.globus.org

-This is a private Globus Developer resource built with [nanoc][nanoc].
+This is a private Globus Developer resource built with nanoc.

 ## Setup